About Tamar Peretz

 The intended usage order is:

-- Start with How-to to choose the correct procedure for the task.
+- Start with Guides to choose the correct procedure for the task.

 - Add a Policy when the run needs stricter evidence boundaries or output constraints.

-- Use Prompt library when you need reusable prompt assets or workflow files.
+- Use Prompts when you need reusable prompt templates, workflow files, or optional components.

 - Use Articles and Reference when you need deeper technical context, models, or diagrams.